rosidae/cppmon/README.md

-currently windows only, sorry. (actually idk yet)
+currently windows only, sorry. will try to make it crossplatform in the future

+CPPMON: a monitor made with cpp for cpp (it is not c/cpp specific though)